 Use of vehicles and equipment.

 Littering is prohibited, and all refuse shall be placed in trash receptacles (if provided) or removed by the person(s) generating the refuse.
-Grass clippings, brush and other debris from private property may not be discarded or otherwise placed anywhere on Township park property, including trash receptacles.
+Grass clippings, brush and other debris from private property may not be discarded or otherwise placed anywhere on Township park or trail property, including trash receptacles.

 Swimming or wading in any body of water is strictly prohibited in any Township park.

 Sound amplification equipment is permitted only with written permission from the Township.

 Use of a Township park or trail for any of the following purposes is prohibited, unless a permit is first obtained from the Township Park and Recreation Board, or its designate for such permit issuance, as hereinafter provided:

 Person(s) undertaking activities permitted with written permission from the Township must have a copy of the written permission on them at all times while undertaking approved activities.